 The Politician Who Brought America ‘Stand Your Ground’ Is Pushing to Make Self-Defense Claims More Bulletproof

-The American Bar Association is about to release a report suggesting that Stand Your Ground laws should be scaled back.
+The Florida bill comes just as the American Bar Association is about to release a report suggesting that such laws should be scaled back.

 Last year, the American Bar Association (ABA) assembled a task force to examine legal protections for lethal self defense.
 In the resulting report, the ABA recommended the repeal of Stand Your Ground laws.
 According to its research, a shooting is 350 percent more likely to be found justified if the shooter is white and the victim is black.
 The disparity fuels the ABA’s concern that racial bias plays a dominant role when a gun carrier decides someone is threatening — an assumption that shooters often get wrong.
 Prosecutors told the ABA that in most cases in which shooters invoke Stand Your Ground protections, they fired at unarmed threats.

 Missouri’s Stand Your Ground bill must still face votes in the state house and senate.
 If passed, the law would go into effect on August 28, 2016.